wintofon/wizard-stepper_git/README.md

 6. When adding links to CSS, JavaScript or image files in your views, generate the path with the `asset()` helper so URLs work from any base path.

+## Admin Console

+A simple administration panel for managing database records lives under `/ADMIN/admin/`.
+Once the PHP server is running, open `http://localhost:8000/ADMIN/admin/` to log in.
+The welcome screen also links to this panel.

 ## Debug Endpoints

 When running with `?debug=1` in the URL you can access additional debug helpers: